Seraff/best_of_us/README.md

 | state | anaerobic | anaerobic  | aerobic  | aerobic | ...

 The name of row `state` is important.
 If you metadata table has a different name, rename it.

+## Output

+In the outpu folder there will be the following fies:

+* `significant_genes.txt` - list of significant genes
+* `vienn.png` - Vienn diagram of genes determined as significant for different analysis
+* `heatmap.png` - plot of differential expression of significant genes
+* `pca.png` - PCA plot of significant genes
+* `ma.png` - MA plot of significant genes
+* `volcano.png` - Volcano plot of significant genes